wookey-project/ewok-kernel/doc/devices.rst

 .. caution::
       * When declaring posthooks, you can only use offsets based on current device base address
       * The offsets must be a part of the device address map
-      * The posthook sanitation is done at device declaration time, posthooks can't be modified
+      * The posthook sanitation is done at device declaration time, posthooks cannot be modified

 Declaring and initializing a DMA stream
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A DMA controller is shared amongst several devices.
+A DMA controller is shared among several devices.
 Thus, its access by the tasks is mediated by the kernel.

 EwoK allows only *memory-to-peripheral* and *peripheral-to-memory* DMA usage.
-*Memory-to-memory* is not safe enough and is forbidden in EwoK.
+*Memory-to-memory* is not safe enough and is forbidden in EwoK (since the DMA controller bypasses the MPU controller, which is obviously very dangerous).

 A task can request multiple DMA streams.
-Note that it's possible to reconfigure the previously configured stream after the initialization phase.
+Note that it is possible to reconfigure the previously configured stream after the initialization phase.

 .. highlight:: c